AdobeDocs/campaign-standard.pt-BR/help/administration/using/configuring-email-channel.md

    As mensagens temporariamente não entregues estão sujeitas a uma nova tentativa automática.
 Para obter mais informações, consulte [Tentativas após uma falha temporária de delivery](../../sending/using/understanding-delivery-failures.md#retries-after-a-delivery-temporary-failure).

-   >[!NOTE]
+   >[!IMPORTANT]
    >
-   >O número máximo de tentativas a serem executadas e o atraso mínimo entre tentativas agora são gerenciados pelo MTA aprimorado do Adobe Campaign, com base no desempenho histórico e atual de um IP em um determinado domínio.
-As configurações de **Tentativas** no Campaign serão ignoradas.
+   >O número máximo de tentativas a serem executadas e o atraso mínimo entre tentativas agora se baseiam no desempenho histórico e atual de um IP em um determinado domínio.
+As configurações **[!UICONTROL Retry period]** e **[!UICONTROL Number of retries]** na Campanha serão ignoradas.

    <!--This section indicates how many retries should be performed the day after the send is started (**Number of retries**) and the minimum delay between retries (**Retry period**).
 By default, five retries are scheduled for the first day with a minimum interval of one hour, spread out over the 24 hours of the day.
 One retry per day is programmed after that and until the delivery deadline, which is defined in the **[!UICONTROL Delivery parameters]** section.-->